-This week’s Pipeliners Podcast episode features Steve Allen of ENERGY worldnet, Inc. (EWN) discussing Pipeline Safety Management Systems (Pipeline SMS) from the perspective of how to achieve stakeholder collaboration.
+This week’s Pipeliners Podcast episode features Steve Allen of Energy Worldnet (EWN) discussing Pipeline Safety Management Systems (Pipeline SMS) from the perspective of how to achieve stakeholder collaboration.

 In this episode, you will learn about the stakeholders in pipeline safety, the most important industry initiatives such as API RP 1173, and the relationship of risk management to pipeline SMS.

 Pipeline SMS and Stakeholder Collaboration: Show Notes, Links, and Insider Terms

 - Steve Allen is the Executive Director of Pipeline Safety for Energy Worldnet (EWN).
 Connect with Steve on LinkedIn.

 - Pipeline SMS (Pipeline Safety Management Systems) or PSMS is an industry-wide focus to improve pipeline safety, driving toward zero incidents.